Massive Outage Highlights Need for Resilient Operating System

 An Additional Learning: The Need to Implement Processes for Patching

-To further minimize risks, it’s crucial to implement processes to test patches and use staging environments before deploying updates including not only OS patches but all the applications.
+To further minimize risks, it’s crucial to implement processes to test patches and use staging environments before deploying updates, including not only OS patches but also all applications.
 Tools like SUSE Manager can facilitate and automate this process by managing patch testing and staging in preproduction environments, ensuring updates are reliable and reducing the likelihood of system failures.

 Conclusion